Take care of your computer.

-- Consider using an antivirus.
-Try this free antivirus software from Avast.
+- Consider using antivirus software, like this free one from Avast.

-- Back-up your data on your device regularly.
-You may want to back up to a hard drive as well as to an online cloud service.
-Online services may be vulnerable to attack.
+- Back-up your data regularly.
+You may want to back up to a hard drive, as well as to an online cloud; however, online services may be vulnerable to attack.
 See our guide on securing your materials.

-- Know what content is stored on your computer and understand how that can put you at risk if your device is taken or seized.
+- Know what content is stored on your computer and understand how that can put you at risk if your device is stolen or seized.
 This includes documents, recordings and photos.

 - Consider encrypting your computer to protect your data.
 See our guide on encryption for information on how to do this.

-If your computer is lost, confiscated or stolen you may be able to remote wipe the files but you will need to have set up your computer beforehand to do this.
-Remote wiping relies on your device being connected to the Internet.
+If your computer is lost, confiscated or stolen, you may be able to remote wipe the files – but you will need to set up your computer beforehand to do this.
+Note that remote wiping relies on your device being connected to the Internet.

 Use the following guides to set up remote wipe: